 A call to the user.register :

-The parameters to be stored in database are passed as array of user.
+The parameters to be stored in the database are passed as an array of users.

-Upon successful exploitation a new account is created .
+Upon successful joomla exploitation, a new account is created .

-privilege escalation can be achieved by passing extra parameters with the previous exploit as show below :
+privilege escalation can be achieved by passing extra parameters with the previous exploit as shown below :

-The groups id 7 sets the user in administrators group upon creation.
+The group id 7 sets the user in the administrator group upon creation.

-After the creation of the user account with elevated privileges the attacker can use the existing features of Joomla to upload the PHP backdoors.
-Joomla allows admin user to install the extension packages on the Joomla website.
+After the creation of the user account with elevated privileges, the attacker can use the existing features of Joomla to upload the PHP backdoors.
+Joomla allows admin users to install the extension packages on the Joomla website.
 An attacker could use this feature to upload the PHP backdoors on the website and gain access to the server.
-Further, attacker could also try to elevate the limited linux user to gain full access to the system.
+Further, an attacker could also try to elevate the limited Linux user to gain full access to the system.